AMSP-04/NETN-LOG/NETN-LOG.md

 4. On completion, the Supplier Entity Federate sends an `ETR_TaskStatus` interaction to indicate task success or failure.

-The Supplies attribute of both the supplier and receiver `AggregateEntity` can be updated during the resupply task and a final update must be provided when the resupply is completed.
+The Supplies attribute of both the supplier and receiver `AggregateEntity` can be updated during the resupply task, and a final update must be provided when the resupply is completed.

 ### Repair Task